euphorie/osha.oiradoc/docs/manuals/editor2.rst

       *The new OiRA tool together with its first version*

-Having multiple versions is a very useful feature for a variety of reasons.
+Having a second version of your tool is a very useful feature for a variety of reasons.

-* Whenever you need to make risky or invasive changes to your OiRA tool, you can create a new version to experiment with, while having the peace of mind that there is still a fully functional copy of the currently deployed OiRA tool.
+* Whenever you need to make risky or invasive changes to your OiRA tool, you can create a new version to experiment with, while having the peace of mind that there is still a fully functional copy of the currently published OiRA tool.
 * Having different versions, together with the preview function, allows easy and rapid prototyping without affecting the OiRA tool currently available to the end-users.
 * Once you have tested a new version, you can publish that specific version, thereby replacing the previous one.
 * Older versions can be kept for documentation purposes, indicating the history and eventual changes brought to the OiRA tool.

 Updating an existing OiRA tool version usually requires you to only do minimal changes to adapt it to latest amendments in legislation or new findings.
-In this case you don't want to create a new OiRA tool version from scratch but instead copy the old one and make amendments.
+In this case you don't need to create a new OiRA tool version; instead you can apply those small changes directly to the OiRA tool and publish it again.

 **Steps for creating a new OiRA tool version:**